kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0325 Essential air service procedures.md

 ### §325.12   Service of documents.

-Any person, except one filing individually as a consumer, who files a document under this part, including responses to the questionnaire, shall serve that document upon those listed in §325.4(a) of this part and upon the following:
+Any person, except one filing individually as a consumer, who files a document under this part, including responses to the questionnaire, shall serve that document upon those listed in [[Volume 4/B Procedural regulations/0325 Essential air service procedures.md#§325.4   State and local participation.|§325.4]](a) of this part and upon the following:

 \(a\) The governor of the State in which the eligible place is located;